cryptopunksnotdead/punks.js/README.md

-# pixelart.js - draw pixel art images using any design (in ascii text) in any colors; incl.
+# punks.js - draw punk (pixel) art images using any design (in ascii text) in any colors; incl.
 2x/4x/8x zoom for bigger sizes and more

-## pixelart.js Samples
+## punks.js Samples

 ### /pixelart